ShirleyLiuXQ/ShirleyLiuXQ.github.io/research.md

 ## In preparation:
+The progress curve of my PhD has been highly super-linear, with a substantial amount of my recent work still in the write-up stage.
 I've been concurrently working on the following preprints which hopefully will appear on arXiv around the end of 2023/ beginning of 2024.

 X. Liu, P. Cobo, K. Hsieh and R. Venkataramanan (2023) Massive multiple access with random user activity and coding ([poster](ESIT_GMAC_poster_final.pdf) at [IEEE European School of Information Theory 2023 (ESIT)](https://www.bristol.ac.uk/maths/events/2023/esit-2023.html))